coq/coq/doc/sphinx/addendum/nsatz.rst

 .. _nsatz_chapter:

-Nsatz: tactics for proving equalities in integral domains
+Nsatz: a solver for equalities in integral domains
 ===========================================================

 :Author: Loïc Pottier